-- 1. In the Environment > Agent logs panel, select a log and click on Tasks. - Select the scan type.
+- 1. In the Environment > Agent logs panel, select a log and click on Tasks. - Select the type of analysis.
 The task panel appears and the agent to which the log applies will be automatically selected. - Follow the procedure in Running a Yara scan on demand or Running IoC scans on demand to finish the configuration and run the scan.